Ameba-AIoT/ameba-rtos/component/example/wifi/wifi_nat_repeater/readme.txt

 3.If sta has successfully connected to public WiFi which can access wan, then cellphone can also access wan.

-	How to use atcmd to connect to public WiFi under sta mode: a.use CMD "ATW0=SSID";
-	b.use CMD "ATW1=PWD" if public WiFi is set with password otherwise don't need this CMD;
+	How to use atcmd to connect to public WiFi under sta mode: use CMD "AT+WLCONN=ssid,xxx,pw,xxx"; if public WiFi is set with password otherwise don't need "pw,xxx";
-	c.use CMD "ATWC".

 Supported List
 ~~~~~~~~~~~~~~
 [Supported List]
         Supported :
-	      amebadplus amebasmart
+	      amebadplus